The 10 biggest dog breeds in the world

 Height: 103.5 cm

-Freddy is a Great Dane and has the entry in the Guinness Book of Records for the largest dog in the world.
-He lives with his owner in the county of Essex north of London.
-When Freddy "mans up," he reaches an incredible height of 2.30 meters.
-The gigantic quadruped does not fit into a conventional dog bed, so his mistress had to convert a double bed for humans into a sleeping place.
-In such a huge dog bed even the giant Freddy can feel like a lap dog.
+Freddy was a Great Dane and had the entry in the Guinness Book of Records for the tallest dog in the world from 2016 to 2021.
+He lived with his owner in the county of Essex north of London.
+When Freddy did "man up", he reached an incredible height of 2.30 meters.
+The gigantic quadruped did not fit into a conventional dog bed, therefore his mistress had to convert a double couch for humans to the sleeping place.
+In such a huge dog bed even the giant Freddy could feel like a lap dog.

 Conclusion

 You have now met some impressive dog breeds.
-Surely you've noticed that many of these gentle giants make very good family dogs.
+Surely you have noticed that many of these gentle giants are perfectly suitable as family dogs.
 Don't be put off by their size, because their heart is even bigger.